-The project is partially located within the Pozo Valley Groundwater Basin, which is not categorized as being in a state of critical overdraft.
-A water demand analysis prepared by the applicant estimates that the total water demand for the project would be 30.76 acre-feet per year (AFY) or 27,459 gallons per day.
-The water well test reported an output of 390 gpm with a 4.25-hour recovery time (Filipponi and Thompson Drilling Inc. 2018).
-The well pump test and water quality analysis from 2018 conclude that the well produces sufficient water to meet the project's water demand.
-The project would not substantially increase water demand, deplete groundwater supplies, or interfere substantially with groundwater recharge; therefore, the project would not interfere with sustainable management of the groundwater basin.
+A water demand analysis prepared by the applicant estimates that the total water demand for the proposed project would be 3.47 AFY, which is 3.73 to 7.73 AFY less than existing conditions.
+The well pump test and water quality analysis from 2007 conclude that the well produces sufficient water to meet the project's water demand.
+The project would not increase water demand, deplete groundwater supplies, or interfere substantially with groundwater recharge; therefore, the project would not interfere with sustainable management of the groundwater basin.
 Potential impacts associated with groundwater supplies would be less than significant.